ruixif/StarterKit/README.md

 # LinuxBeginner
 A simple list of necessary linux commands and knowledge.
-Actually Linux users are supposed to be familiar with all commands in GNU coreutils, but that can be too overwhelming for my absolute-beginner friends.
+Actually Linux users are encoraged to look into GNU coreutils, but that can be too overwhelming for my absolute-beginner friends.
 Thus I made this list to smoothen the learning curve.

 ## knowledge
 + environmental variables: $PATH, $JAVA_HOME